 - 1.4.1 CONSULT APPLICABLE CODES AND REGULATIONS for specific instructions regarding power supply installation and hookup. - 1.4.2 FOR ELECTRIC WINCHES: install a fuse or circuit breaker, and a disconnect device in the power supply circuit, as required by the National Electric Code.
-The disconnect device should be a switch you can lock in the OFF position to prevent unauthorized use of the winch. - 1.4.3 CONNECT THE POWER CORD to a grounded outlet. - FOR PNEUMATIC WINCHES: install a filter, regulator, lubricator and drier in the air supply line.
-Failure to operate with clean, dry, lubricated air will void warranty. - 1.4.5 INSTALL A CONTROL DEVICE in the power supply line and connect power to the motor.
-Make sure the control device is a momentary contact type so the motor will stop when the operator releases the control. - 1.4.6 CONNECT OTHER EQUIPMENT to the power supply as necessary. - 1.4.7 CHECK POWER SUPPLY at the motor and make sure it agrees with the motor rating.
-Do not operate the winch until proper power is supplied to the motor. - TEST CONNECTIONS by operating the winch.
-The rotation of the drum must agree with the labels on the control device, and the motor must stop when the control is released.
+The disconnect device should be a switch you can lock in the OFF position to prevent unauthorized use of the winch. - 1.4.3 CONNECT THE POWER CORD to a grounded outlet. - FOR PNEUMATIC WINCHES: install a regulator, filter, lubricator and drier in the air supply line.
+Failure to operate with clean, dry, lubricated air will void warranty. - 14.5 FOR HYDRAULIC WINCHES: install a filter in the hydraulic supply line.